Time and the Trickster

 Jack nodded and led the way, not releasing Rose's hand and keeping his eyes tracking the entire street as they walked.
 They moved quickly and Rose took a chance to study Jack more closely out of the corner of her eye.
 He was very attractive with a charming smile, but he carried himself like a soldier.
 Someone who was highly trained and remained aware at all times of what was around him.
 Her gaze dropped to the wrist where his vortex manipulator was kept.
 It looked like a wide leather wrist band, the sort of thing that wouldn't attract much notice.
 Rose wondered if Jack was the friend the Eleventh Doctor had borrowed the vortex manipulator he had used from.
 It fit she realized and helped her calm down a little more.

-Rose glared down at the clock and couldn't quiet help her own smile.
+Rose glared down at the clock and couldn't quite help her own smile.
 "Happy Christmas," she returned with a little smile towards Jack who returned her smile with a full grin.

 He drove them away from the area quickly, taking side streets in a direction that Rose was not familiar with.
 As the lights of London move past her window Rose pulled out the box and studied it.

-"Don't open it," Jack said quickly glancing at her from the driver's seat.
+"Don't open it," Jack warned quickly glancing at her from the driver's seat.

-"It's empty," Rose said with a hint of confusion.
+"It's empty," Rose told him with a hint of confusion.
 "I opened it earlier."

 "Did you touch the inside?"
 Jack asked urgently.

-"No," Rose said now even more confused.
+"No," Rose answered now even more confused.
 "What does that matter?"

-"In a few minutes I'll explain," Jack said.
+"In a few minutes I'll explain," Jack promised as he returned his focus to the road.
 "But I want to be away from this area first."

 Rose wanted to argue and demand answers now, but the tightness around Jack's mouth and the way his grip tightened on the steering wheel gave her pause.
 She looked down at the small box and considered the words on it once more.